-1.1 The issue of speed in urban areas
+1.1 The Issue of Speed in Urban Areas

 Speed is one of the primary factors behind accidents.
-Higher driving speeds increase the risk and severity of accidents.
-This risk is particularly high for vulnerable users, including pedestrians and cyclists, who are present in large numbers in urban areas.
-When the impact speed in a collision is 30 km/h, a pedestrian's likelihood of being fatally injured is approximately 10%; at 50 km/h, it jumps to over 75% (see Figure 1).
+Higher driving speed increases the risk and severity of accidents.
+This risk is particularly high for vulnerable users, including pedestrians and cyclists, who are presented in large numbers in urban areas.
+When the impact speed in a collision is 30 km/h, a pedestrian's likelihood of being fatally injured is approximately 10%, at 50 km/h, it jumps to over 75% (Fig. 1).